FIWARE/tutorials.Understanding-At-Context/README.md

 preferred to create a new subclass so that temperature sensors can be considered a different type of entity to filling sensors.

-## Using Swagger to extendng the Baseline data models
+## Using Swagger to extend the Baseline data models

 ### Initial Baseline data models